italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 ### 2019

-- I obtained a Doctor in Law degree at the Federal University of Pernambuco, Brazil🇧🇷, researching artificial intelligence as a solution for the court congestion problem under the supervision of [Prof. Torquato da Silva Castro Júnior](http://lattes.cnpq.br/3738419253523414) and [Prof. Fred Freitas](https://scholar.google.co.uk/citations?user=bp0hZ8QAAAAJ&hl=en).
+- I obtained a Doctor in Law degree from the Federal University of Pernambuco, Brazil🇧🇷, researching artificial intelligence as a solution for the court congestion problem under the supervision of [Prof. Torquato da Silva Castro Júnior](http://lattes.cnpq.br/3738419253523414) and [Prof. Fred Freitas](https://scholar.google.co.uk/citations?user=bp0hZ8QAAAAJ&hl=en).

 ### 2018